Knew Health • February 21, 2018

 Vitamin D3, preferably with K2, is the active form of vitamin D (vs. vitamin D2) and thus the safest and most effective form of supplementation available.

-Your Health Coach or practitioner can work with you to recommend a reputable brand and dosage based on your lab markers and goals.
+Your Health Coach or practitioner can work with you to recommend a reputable brand and dosage based on your blood work markers and goals.

 As a complement to safe sun exposure and supplementation, it's a good idea to include some vitamin-D-rich foods in your diet such as: wild salmon, sardines, grass fed beef, dairy (for those without sensitivities), mushrooms and eggs.